-First, the good news.
-The amount of your last payment is listed on your credit report, but credit scoring calculations don’t consider the amount of your credit card (or loan) payments when generating your credit score.
-From that standpoint, making the minimum payment doesn’t hurt your credit score at all.
-As long as you’re making at least the minimum payment on time each month, you’re actually helping your credit score by building a positive payment history.
+Your credit report, which is the basis for your credit score, lists the amount of your last payment.
+Credit scoring calculations don’t consider the amount of your credit card (or loan) payments in your credit score.
+As long as you’re making at least the minimum payment on time each month, you’re actually helping your credit score by building a consistent, positive payment history.

 The Benefit of Paying More Than the Minimum

 Even though making the minimum payment may not hurt your credit score, there are benefits to paying more—like reducing your balance faster and saving money on interest.
 As often as you can, put more towards your balance.
-The exception is when you’re paying the minimum on some credit cards (and a lump sum on another) as part of a get out of debt plan.

 Paying the minimum is generally ok as part of a get out of debt plan or when you're experiencing financial hardship and can't afford to pay more.

 Since your last payment is included in your credit report, some creditors and lenders may consider that when they're reviewing your application.
 Generally speaking, a person who pays just the minimum, especially on a high balance, could be considered a risky borrower and may be turned down.

 It's easy to fall into a habit of making minimum only payments, but breaking this pattern is important for your credit score and your finances.
 Here are some tips to help you pay more.

 Examine your typical monthly spending to find areas where you can eliminate or reduce spending.
 Creating a household budget can help you better allocate your income and prioritize reducing your credit card balance.

 Contact your credit card issuer or a consumer credit counseling agency if you're experiencing hardship and need leniency with your interest rate or monthly payment.